maurorondina/tesi/prediction_pd/README.md

 ## Test Set

-Creation and prediction on test set           ->> sistema
+Prediction and evaluation on test set.

 ## Data Set